<Match Preview>

-The Emperor's Cup has reached the Round of 16 battles.
-Tokyo, who had a tough fight with Verdy in the previous match that even went into a penalty shootout, will now face Roasso Kumamoto at the opponent's home stadium.
+The Emperor's Cup has reached the Round of 16.
+Tokyo, who had a tough battle with Verdy in the previous round that even went to a penalty shootout, will now face Roasso Kumamoto at their opponent's home stadium.

-Kumamoto faced off against J1 League's Sagan Tosu in the third round, and despite being down by 2 points in a difficult match, they fought back for a 3-3 draw in the 90 minutes and ultimately won with a 4-3 shootout victory in extra time.
-Last season, they made a remarkable run in the J1 promotion playoffs, advancing to a match against Kyoto Sanga F.C., a J1 team, and under the guidance of coach Takeshi OKI, they have established an attacking style of soccer and achieved great success.
+Kumamoto faced off against J1 League's Sagan Tosu in the 3rd round, and despite being down 2 points, they fought hard for 90 minutes and managed to tie the game 3-3.
+In extra time, they successfully turned the game around and won in a close 4-3 match.
+Last season, they made a strong showing in the J1 promotion playoffs, even advancing to a match against J1 team Kyoto Sanga F.C.
+Under the leadership of coach Takeshi OKI, they have established an attacking style of soccer and have made great strides.

 The player to watch out for in Tokyo is none other than Rei HIRAKAWA.
 He grew up in FC Tokyo's academy, starting from the U-15 team, and gained attention early on by playing in the J3 League with the U-23 team during his first year in high school while belonging to FC Tokyo U-18.
 Although his opportunities to play in the top team were limited, he returned to Tokyo last season after training with Kagoshima United FC and Matsumoto Yamaga F.C., but his playing time was limited and he completed a transfer to Kumamoto in August.

-Since joining, he has established himself as a key player in Kumamoto and has been instrumental in the team's success, and he has been appointed captain from this season.
-He should be particularly motivated for the match against his former team and eager to show his performance.
+Since joining, he has established himself as a key player in Kumamoto and has become a driving force behind the team's success, and this season he has been entrusted with the role of captain.
+He is especially motivated for the upcoming match against his former team and is determined to show his best performance.

-Kumamoto's style has many similarities to Peter Tokyo's style.
-It requires a lot of physicality and intensity, with a fierce press and duels in the midfield to win the ball and launch quick counter-attacks towards the goal.
+Kumamoto's style is not dissimilar to the style that PEACE TOKYO is pursuing.
+It requires a lot of physicality and intensity, with a fierce pressing and duels in the midfield to win the ball and launch quick counterattacks towards the goal.
 They value possession and aim to control the game in the opponent's half.
-Kumamoto has faced Tosu without hesitation, imposing their own style and coming out on top in the exchanges.
-Tokyo also wants to challenge them head-on and demonstrate their superior strength.
+Kumamoto does not hesitate to play their own style against Tosu, and have come out on top in the battle.
+Tokyo also wants to challenge them head on and show their superior strength.

-With only 3 days of rest, and the league restarting on the 6th, it is important to gain momentum in both results and performance in this match.
-It is expected to fully demonstrate the style that Coach Klamovski has been trying to instill during the break, and secure a spot in the top 8 by showcasing intensity, ball possession, and attacking power, and return to Tokyo.
+With only 3 days left until the 6th, the league will resume, and it is important to gain momentum in both results and performance in this match.
+It is expected to fully demonstrate the style that coach Peter CKLAMOVSKI has been trying to instill during the break, and to return to Tokyo with intensity, ball possession, and attacking power to secure a spot in the top 8.

 Q, Tokyo, I think the soccer that both teams, Roasso Kumamoto and Tokyo, aspire to is similar.